sfc-gh-akelkar/ad_tech_optimization/DEMO_SCRIPT.md

 > "In 20 minutes, we followed a single issue from the executive dashboard all the way to the technician's truck:
 >
-> 1. **Executive** saw fleet health and flagged a customer satisfaction issue at Springfield
+> 1. **Executive** saw fleet health, revenue protection, and flagged a satisfaction issue at Springfield
-> 2. **Operations** identified the at-risk device, triaged it for remote vs. dispatch, and found a pattern
+> 2. **Operations** identified at-risk devices, triaged for remote fix, triggered an automated restart, and validated prediction accuracy
 > 3. **Technician** got the assignment, learned from past incidents, and came prepared with the right parts
 >
 > All from natural language questions.
 No SQL.
 No dashboard switching.
-No waiting for reports."
+No waiting for reports.
+Every answer traceable to source data."

 ### Business Impact at Scale (FOCUS Results Delivered)